Skip to Content

 Floor Size and Depth

-In terms of birdhouse dimensions, the floor size and depth matter more than you’d think.
+In terms of birdhouse dimensions, getting the floor size and bird house depth right is key.

 Choosing Entrance Hole Size